 Info About Hyperbaric Oxygen Therapy in New York, NY

-Healing from major surgery, including plastic surgery, can often be a challenge.
-Hyperbaric oxygen therapy is a specialized treatment intended to speed the healing process.
+Healing from a major surgery, including plastic surgery, can often be challenging.
+Hyperbaric oxygen therapy is a specialized treatment that speeds up the healing process.

 Research and Evidence Behind Hyperbaric Oxygen Therapy